 The online ACTS application has five components and is not considered complete until all five components are submitted (including the $65 non-refundable application fee).
 The application may take 30-45-minutes to complete.

 As part of your application, you are required to write two essays each between 350-700 words.
 Please take note of your spelling and grammar, as well as your presentation.
 Please attach these two essays with your application form below.

 1. Personal Journey.
 Please write a summary of your personal journey in Christ, including your conversion, family life, and any experiences that you have had overseas on short-term or long-term outreaches.
 Please also include any life-controlling issues that you are struggling with, whether mental, emotional, or relational.

 2. Life Vision and Ministry Plans.
 Please describe your goals for the future, including your life vision and ministry plans.
 Be as specific about your plans as possible.
 Please include your reasons for desiring to enter into ACTS and what you expect to gain from your training.

 Please note that upon submitting your complete application packet (all required components), we will contact you within 10 business days via email or phone to set up a phone interview with you.
 We encourage you to submit your application as soon as possible as we will give priority consideration to applicants who submit their applications early.
-We only expect to admit 50 students per class and we generally reach that threshold very quickly.
+We only expect to admit 50 students per class and we can reach that threshold very quickly.
 Once we reach that threshold, we will place remaining qualified applicants on a waiting list.
 Upon your acceptance, you will receive an email, letter of acceptance, and/or phone call from us.
 A non-refundable deposit of $600 will be required within two weeks of acceptance notification to secure your spot in the program.